chomiczdawid/parametric-statistical-models/README.md

 library("ggplot2")
 library("lmtest")
 library("pscl")
+library("pROC")
 ```

 ## How to view?
 The preferred preview file is .html, but GitHub does not support previewing these files, so a simplified .md file is also included.
 Unfortunately, interactive menu and mathematical equations are not visible in the .md preview.
 To view the full interactive R Markdown document, download the .html file.